 2017-2021 Actions Measure Result Outcomes Healthy community Determine and implement fair and sustainable service levels for sporting and community use in Council owned and managed community infrastructure Maintain or increase community utilisation of facilities Source: Council data Not available This measure was not achieved due to COVID-19 restrictions.
-Liveable places and spa ces Ensure building and building maintenance of Council's building assets are delivered to a high standard that promotes safe and optimum use Maintain or increase total Council buildings in good condition Achieved We have ensured assets are well maintained and kept in good condition.
+Liveable places and space ces Ensure building and building maintenance of Council's building assets are delivered to a high standard that promotes safe and optimum use Maintain or increase total Council buildings in good condition Achieved We have ensured assets are well maintained and kept in good condition.
 There has been a significant reduction in requests during the period with facility closures during COVID-19 lockdowns.
 Investigate the possibility of universal design in construction projects Maintain or improve design standards explored in major projects Source: Council data Achieved Our Better Building Guide is in place and has been implemented into standardised briefs and documents of construction projects.
-Resilient environment Support the environmentally sustainable design (ESD) and use of buildings, facilities and infrastructure Maintain or increase total facilities ESD compliance Maintain or Achieved Our work to support environmentally sustainable design (ESD) and use of buildings, facilities and infrastructure included: increase plans and initiatives to ensure efficient and effective use Continuing the installation of solar and battery systems at the Pines and Ajani centres.
-Source: Council data Continuing to assess the feasibility of more Council rooftop solar and ESD improvements Increasing electric vehicle charge points at our Civic Centre and Depot buildings.
+Resilient environment Support the environmentally sustainable design (ESD) and use of buildings, facilities and infrastructure Maintain or increase total facilities ESD compliance Maintain or Achieved Our work to support environmentally sustainable design (ESD) and use of buildings, facilities and infrastructure included: Maintain or increase plans and initiatives to ensure efficient and effective use Source: Council data Continuing the installation of solar and battery systems at the Pines and Ajani centres.
+Continuing to assess the feasibility of more Council rooftop solar and ESD improvements Increasing electric vehicle charge points at our Civic Centre and Depot buildings.

-2017-2021 Actions Measure Result Outcomes Vibrant and prosperous economy Work closely with local and regional partners to secure financial support for existing and future infrastructure projects Maintain or increase secured opportunities Source: Council data Achieved We have secured state and federal grants, developers and community club contributions in external funding for infrastructure projects including: \$3.6m capital grants \$7.5m Developer Contribution (for open space) \$0.5m Community Clubs contribution.
-Well-governed Council Deliver the annual Capital Works Program to maintain, upgrade and develop Council's assets to address existing and future needs Completion of Capital Works Program Source: Council data Not achieved We completed 90.3% of our Capital Work Program.
+2017-2021 Actions Measure Result Outcomes Vibrant and prosperous economy Work closely with local and regional partners to secure financial support for existing and future infrastructure projects gional partners to increase secured opportunities sting and future increase secured opportunities Source: Council data We have secured state and federal grants, developers and community club contributions in external funding for infrastructure projects including: \$3.6m capital grants \$7.5m Developer Contribution (for open space) \$0.5m Community Clubs Well-governed Council vorned Council contribution.
+Deliver the annual Completion of Not achieved We completed 90.3% of Capital Works Program Capital Works o maintain, upgrade and Program Capital Works Hot defleved our Capital Work Program.
 The 2020/21 carry forward is \$3.92 million which is scheduled for delivery in the 2021/22 financial year.